Wellington Historic Theatre Tours

 Open Tuesday to Sunday from 10am to 4pm, Aratoi is free to visit (though donations are appreciated).
 Whether you’re a local or a visitor, there’s always something new to discover.
 Drop by and explore the stories, creativity, and spirit of the Wairarapa.

-A short walk from the centre of the city lies Pukeahu National War Memorial Park.
-It is a place to reflect on New Zealand’s experience of war, military conflict, and peacekeeping, and how it shapes the national identity.
+A short walk from the centre of Wellington lies Pukeahu National War Memorial Park.
+It is a place to reflect on and remember New Zealand’s experience of war.

-Discover the largest private car collection in Australasia at this world-class museum on the Kāpiti Coast.
+Discover the largest private car collection in Australasia at the world-class Southward Car Museum on Wellington’s Kāpiti Coast.